C-HernanG/C-HernanG/README.md

 ![Banner](resources/banner.png)

-## About Me...
+## 🙋🏽‍♂️ About Me...

-I am interested in software development and the integration of artificial intelligence in this field.
-I have a strong knowledge of languages such as Python, Java, JavaScript, C++, and web technologies, as well as a basic understanding of machine learning.
-I’m good at solving problems, communicating effectively, and adapting to new situations.
+Hey, I’m Carlos, a Computer Engineering student at the University of Murcia.
+I’m passionate about tech, especially software development and artificial intelligence.
+I’ve got solid skills in programming languages like Java, Python, and C++, along with experience in full-stack development.
+I’m also diving deep into machine learning and intelligent system design, which I find super exciting.

+I enjoy tackling complex problems and coming up with practical solutions, and I’m always up for a challenge.
+I’m good at communicating ideas clearly and working with others, and I adapt quickly to new situations.
+I’m constantly looking for opportunities to learn, grow, and apply my skills in real-world projects.

+I am excited about the opportunities in this sector and eager to continue expanding my knowledge.

+## 🖥️ Languages and Technologies

 <img align="left" alt="Visual Studio Code" width="26px" src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/vscode/vscode-original.svg" style="padding-right:10px;" />
 <img align="left" alt="HTML5" width="26px" src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/html5/html5-original.svg" style="padding-right:10px;" />